36 Comments

 mallory contois's avatar

-i think we’ve all had a few too many bad experiences being sold too
+i think we’ve all had a few too many bad experiences being sold to

 maria's avatar